Mayanks584/TO-DO-lIST/OFFLINE_AUTH_README.md

-# 🚀 Offline-First Authentication System
+# 🚀 TaskFlow Offline-First Authentication System

 This project now includes a comprehensive offline-first authentication system that automatically stores user data in local storage when the server is unavailable, providing seamless user experience regardless of network connectivity.
+The system integrates with MongoDB Atlas for cloud storage when online.

 ## 📋 Features